Discussing price and payments can be unsettling for some people, but ultimately it’s something we all must deal with in business.

-For instance, if you have several targeted questions you want to ask your contacts - such as “Would you feel comfortable paying for remote coaching? (i.e. only phone and skype)” or “How often would you want to speak with you coach each week?” - I’d fire up a campaign on SurveyMonkey, which allows you to send simple surveys to a set group.
+For instance, if you have several targeted questions you want to ask your contacts - such as “Would you feel comfortable paying for remote coaching? (i.e. phone and skype consults only)” - or - “How often would you want to speak with your coach each week?” - I’d fire up a campaign on SurveyMonkey, which allows you to send simple surveys to a set group.

 Instead, we opted to run a campaign with Google Survey because we wanted to poll a larger population of health minded professionals outside our network for objective feedback.

 We asked professionals if they would be willing to pay for a solution like ours, and more importantly, we structured the response to be a meter on their willingness to pay (1-10, with 10 being the most willing).